 Filter labware by footprint: Click the Filter labware by footprint arrow to see more options.
-The list contains the different footprints of all labware types present on the system.
+The list contains the different footprints of all labware types present on the system by selecting an option in the dropdown a table appears showing all selected labware that may be placed onto the selected CoverSite of the labware.